ImperialNLP/VTLM/README.md

 - The codebase is a revised, improved and extended version of [XLM](https://github.com/facebookresearch/XLM).
 - No changes applied to multi-GPU code, which did not work well for us.
 All models were trained on a single GPU.

-## Datasets

-### Pre-training

-You need the raw image files from the [Conceptual Captions (CC) dataset](https://ai.google.com/research/ConceptualCaptions) so that you can extract the regional features.
-When we began experimenting for VTLM, 3,030,007 images of 3,318,333 total were accessible through the URLs provided.
-Therefore, we discarded the remaining captions from pre-training.
-You need to download the images manually and store them under `data/conceptual_captions/images`.